Johnshandsable/weekend-movie/README.md

 _Duration: 2 Day Sprint_

-This application is a full-stack application allowing users to view movies from a database, and add new movies to the existing database.
+Movie Sagas is a full-stack application allowing users to view movies from a database, add new movies to the existing database, and display all the data in a user-friendly way.

 ## Screen Shot